 My students have been reading news stories.
 Why aren't their reader meters changing?

 The reader meter will only move when students are reading books in the program.
 The reader meter is what is used to determine when the students are eligible for their next Benchmark assessment.
-Reading the news will not count towards Benchmark/Lexile assessments.
+If your subscription includes Lexile® assessments, reading the news will not count towards the requirements for the next Benchmark assessment.

 How can I verify which students are reading the News?